Chief Practitioner and Founder

 - License No. and State:

 Dr. Xiao is the founder and chief practitioner at Great Wall Chinese Medicine and EMed Research Center and has been practicing Chinese Comprehensive Treatment for twenty-eight years.
 She is one of the top practitioners in the country and has practiced in Scottsdale since 2006.
 Dr. Xiao has a Ph.D. in Traditional Chinese Medicine [TCM] from American Liberty University and two Master’s Degrees in Acupuncture & Chinese Medicine from Beijing University of Chinese Medicine and South Baylo University respectively.
 She has established an outstanding partnership with the China Academy of Chinese Medical Sciences (CACMS) in Beijing, China that offers fellow practitioners continuing education courses and training.
 She has held an active role in The World Federation of Chinese Medicine, promoting Traditional Chinese Medicine to the world.
 More recently, she founded EMed Research Center, a long time dream of combining Eastern and Western Medicine, utilizing modern scientific methods to study Traditional Chinese Medicine.
+As an extension into her studies of the affects of Acupuncture on diseases such as Alzheimer and Diabetes, Dr. Xiao has become a professional member into the American Diabetes Association.
 Dr. Xiao is an outstanding leader in her benefits to the community while practicing hands-on healing with patients on a daily basis.

 Dr. Xiao first apprenticed under her father during her early childhood.
 During this apprenticeships she studied Chinese herbs and their remedies.
 Her second apprenticeship was for QiGong and took place under a Martial Arts Master at Shaolin Temple in Henan, China.
 Her next apprenticeship took place over the span of 3 years, was under the guidance of Dr. Zhou Shi Fang, and focused on Non-Surgical Orthopedics and Traumatology.
 Finally, her last apprenticeship as an adult once again took place under her father – for Traditional Chinese Medicine (TCM) practice and treatments in the fields of hypnosis and psychotherapy.